Brandon McCoy Jr.: Early life

+College career

+In April 2026, McCoy signed to play college basketball at the University of Michigan for head coach Dusty May and the Wolverines.
+After May left to coach the Dallas Mavericks in June 2026, McCoy remained with the program.
+On September 1, 2026, it was announced that McCoy would miss his entire freshman season after suffering a torn ACL against KK Mega Basket in an exhibition on August 27.

-International career
+National team career

-In 2023, McCoy was a member of the United States national under-16 basketball team and won a gold medal at the 2023 FIBA Under-16 Americas Championship.
-He then played for the U.S. national under-17 team at the 2024 FIBA Under-17 Basketball World Cup, winning the gold medal while averaging 10.0 points, 3.4 rebounds and 4.3 assists.
-He was named the best defensive player at the Under-17 World Cup.
-In 2025, he played for the national under-19 team at the 2025 FIBA Under-19 Basketball World Cup and helped the U.S. to the gold medal.
+McCoy was a member of the United States national team at the 2023 FIBA Under-16 Americas Championship, winning a gold medal.
+He then played for the national team at the 2024 FIBA Under-17 World Cup, winning a second gold medal while averaging 10.0 points, 3.4 rebounds and 4.3 assists per game.
+He was awarded the best defensive player at the Under-17 World Cup.
+McCoy played for the national team at the 2025 FIBA Under-19 World Cup and won the third gold medal of his national team career.

+Personal life

+In October 2025, McCoy signed a multi-year name, image, and likeness (NIL) shoe deal with Nike.
+He did so alongside fellow elite five-star recruits, Tyran Stokes and Aaliyah Chavez.
+In August 2026, rapper Nine Vicious released an athlete-titled song, “Brandon McCoy Jr.”.